Assembly & Operation

 - Maintenance of mechanical, opto-mechanical, vacuum and high-voltage systems for large scientific instruments and nuclear-powered sites

-- Major programme management
+- Major program management

 ALSYMEX is active in the fields of defence, energy, aeronautics and major research infrastructures.